Sports Medicine Experts

 Dr. Vyas specializes in adult and pediatric sports medicine injuries, including open and arthroscopic surgery of the knee, shoulder, and hip.
 A graduate of the University of Illinois College of Medicine, he completed his orthopaedic surgery residency at the University of Chicago Hospitals and his sports medicine fellowships at UPMC, the Klinikum Rechts der Isar in Germany, and the Centre Albert Trillat in France.
 Dr. Vyas also serves as the head team physician for the NHL Pittsburgh Penguins.

-Currently, Dr. Vyas holds positions at the University of Pittsburgh and the VA Pittsburgh Healthcare System, and has co-authored publications on his research interests, which include the basic science and treatment of ACL reconstruction, meniscal repair, and the biomechanics of shoulder instability.
-A member of the American Orthopaedic Society of Sports Medicine (AOSSM) and the Arthroscopy Association of North America (AANA), he is also board-eligible for American Academy of Orthopaedic Surgeons (AAOS).
+Currently, Dr. Vyas is an assistant professor of orthopaedic surgery at the University of Pittsburgh.
+He has co-authored publications on his research interests, which include the basic science and treatment of ACL reconstruction, meniscal repair, rotator cuff repair, and shoulder instability.
+Dr. Vyas is board certified by the American Board of Orthopaedic Surgeons (ABOS) and holds additional sub-specialty certification in sports medicine.
+He is also a member of the American Orthopaedic Society of Sports Medicine (AOSSM), the Arthroscopy Association of North America (AANA), and the NHL team physicians’ society.

 Vonda J. Wright, MD